darkMatter781x/OverUnderNotebook/entries/intro/intro.typ

   ),
   [
     = Inspiration
-    A lot of this notebook's formatting was inspired by Felix Hash of 53E's notebook, which served as a great example of how to use _The Notebookinator_.
+    A lot of this notebook's formatting was inspired by Felix Hass of 53E's notebook, which served as a great example of how to use _The Notebookinator_.
 He was also very willing to answer any questions we had about the notebook, and we are very grateful for his help.